Study Abroad Policies

 Hopkins offers students three options for study abroad: departmental programs, direct enrollment programs, and approved/vetted third-party provider programs.
 Programs managed by Hopkins or third-party providers offer the highest level of on-site support.
 Exchange programs and direct enrollment are well suited to more independent students who prefer greater autonomy while abroad.
 We encourage students to consider their personal background and comfort levels when choosing a study abroad option.

 Johns Hopkins Departmental Programs

 Many academic departments sponsor study abroad programs that directly support major and minor requirements.
 Whenever possible, qualified students in these majors are encouraged to participate in departmental programs.
-Credit is approved and may be applied toward major and minor requirements in the sponsoring departments.
-Hopkins departmental programs vary in terms of the level of support that students receive while abroad.
-In many cases grades (Homewood Abroad or HA courses) from these programs will post on students’ Hopkins transcript and be included in students’ Hopkins grade point average.
+Credit is approved, and may be applied toward major and minor requirements in the sponsoring departments.
+Hopkins departmental programs may vary with regard to the level of support that students receive while abroad.
+In many cases grades in Homewood Abroad (HA) courses from these programs will post on students’ Hopkins transcript and be included in students’ Hopkins grade point average.